Delridge Neighborhoods Development Association Programs

 Home and Place

 We believe that every person has a right to a safe affordable place to call home.
 Over the course of the last 15 years, DNDA has developed and preserved 191 affordable housing units at nine properties, providing low-income housing and assistance to over 1100 people.
-Our work is characterized by mixed-use development which incorporates the neighborhood’s most crucial community facilities, including the West Seattle Food Bank and Community Resource Center, the Delridge Library, the Delridge Neighborhood Service Center, Southwest Early Learning, and the wide range of occupants and resources at the Youngstown Cultural Arts Center.
+Our work is characterized by mixed-use development which incorporates the neighborhood’s most crucial community facilities, including the West Seattle Food Bank and Community Resource Center, the Delridge Library, Southwest Early Learning, and the wide range of occupants and resources at the Youngstown Cultural Arts Center.

 Arts and Culture